MicrosoftDocs/sdk-api/sdk-api-src/content/perflib/index.md

 ## -description

-This header is used by Performance Counters.
+This header is used by perf.
 For more information, see:

 - [Performance Counters](../_perf/index.md)